sveltejs/svelte/.changeset/violet-pigs-jam.md

 "svelte": patch
 ---

-fix: improve code generation for mutation to each block reference
+fix: add compiler error for each block mutations in runes mode